Market Position Statement - Messages to the market

 - We want to work with providers who will embrace and use digital technology in creative ways in monitoring and delivering care and support.

-- We also want to develop a ‘digital workforce’ where professionals can communicate easily with each other and access client records and care plans.
+- We also want to develop a ‘digital workforce’ where professionals can communicate easily with each other and access residents' records and care plans.

 Adults with physical disabilities: